Genivia/ugrep/README.md

   Other options that normally work with text matches work with `-X` too, such as the context options `-A`, `-B`, `-C`, and `-y`.
-A match is considered binary if it contains a NUL (`\0`) or an invalid UTF multi byte sequence that cannot be properly displayed as text.
+A match is considered binary if it contains a NUL (`\0`) or an invalid UTF multi byte sequence that cannot be properly displayed on the terminal as text.

 - **ugrep matches Unicode patterns** by default (disabled with option `-U`).
 The [regular expression pattern syntax](#pattern) is POSIX ERE compliant extended